History

 The IPC General body consists of the credential holding ministers of IPC and representatives elected by the members of the local churches.

-Youth Wing – Pentecostal Young People Association (PYPA) is the youth movement for training the youngsters in the spiritual activities for evangelism and church growth.
+Youth Organisation - Pentecostal Young People Association (PYPA) is the youth movement for training the youngsters in the spiritual activities for evangelism and church growth.

-Women’s Association – Sodari Samajam is the platform for sisters to foster their spiritual activities among sisters.
+Women Fellowship - Women Fellowship (Sodari Samajam) is the platform for sisters to foster their spiritual activities among sisters.

 International Head Quarters: